cognitedata/reveal/create-react-package/boilerplate/README.md

 ## Release

-On a main brunch merge package will be automatically published to npm with updating patch version
+On a main branch merge package will be automatically published to npm with updating patch version

 Run `yarn publish-module`